Biomedical Engineering and Design

 - HCPCS (Healthcare Common Procedural Coding System) : Level I is the CPT, and Level II is mainly for identifying products, supplies, and services that are NOT included in the CPT, such as ambulance services; drugs; devices; and "durable medical equipment, prosthetics, orthotics, and supplies" (DMEPOS), used in outpatient settings such as hospital outpatient departments, physicians' offices, and patients' homes

-ICD (International Classification of Diseases) is maintained by the World Health Organization, and is international.
+ICD (International Classification of Diseases) is maintained by the CDC with the authorization of World Health Organization, and is international.

 CPT (Current Procedural Terminology) is maintained by the American Medical Association, and is United States only.